 Finding a vision for the city of the future

 Our School's midtown Atlanta laboratories give birth to new ideas that can change urban life.
-Here in Atlanta, the landscape is testimony to Georgia Tech’s creativity and insight: The Atlanta Beltline, Atlantic Station, and Chattahoochee Now were all first imagined in a School project, as were urban heat island mitigation in Louisville and the Shunde Green Heart district in Guandong, China.
+Here in Atlanta, the landscape is a testimony to Georgia Tech’s creativity and insight: The Atlanta BeltLine, Atlantic Station, and Chattahoochee Now were all first imagined in a School project, as were urban heat island mitigation in Louisville and the Shunde Green Heart district in Guandong, China.
 Our student projects have won four national and eleven regional awards in the past eight years.

 Over $3 million of funded research is conducted by School members each year, from a $12 million NSF project on healthy cities to a $5,000 Georgia Conservancy project on school siting.
 In the last five years, these projects led to eleven books and 127 journal articles.